pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 ## Predicting Permeability for Different Reservoir Rock Types

 The Pyrus rock model based on the Kozeny-Kirkham permeability equation shows promise for being a generalised equation that can predict properties for several different rock types.
-Testing the versatility of the equation and its applicability to different reservoir rock types will be looked at in this last part of this post.
+Testing the versatility of the equation and its applicability to different reservoir rock types will be looked at in Part VII of this post.

 The new Kozeny-Kirkham permeability equation that is being proposed has a sound theoretical foundation.
 This is irrelevant if it cannot be usefully applied to real world reservoir rock types.
 To examine the relevance of this equation, the use of this equation in the context of a range of sandstones and carbonates is shown.